Information For Students

 Student Academic Policies

-Students within the College of Arts and Sciences who need signatures or have questions concerning academic policies or other needs for academic services relative to university academic regulations are assisted by Dr. Carol A. Pilgrim, the Associate Dean for Student Policy and Curriculum Coordination.
-Dr. Pilgrim's office is in Suite 109 of the Office of the Dean of the College of Arts and Sciences, located at the east end of Bear Hall adjacent to faculty/staff parking lot "G." Catherine Gray, executive assitant, is able to assist students with procedural questions, the filing of forms and requests for permissions as well as making appointments to meet with Associate Dean Pilgrim.
-Ms. Gray's telephone extension is x2-3413.
+Students within the College of Arts and Sciences who need signatures or have questions concerning academic policies or other needs for academic services relative to university academic regulations are assisted by Dr. Kemille Moore, the Interim Associate Dean for Student Policy and Curriculum Coordination.
+Dr. Moore''s office is in Suite 109 of the Office of the Dean of the College of Arts and Sciences, located at the east end of Bear Hall adjacent to faculty/staff parking lot "G." Sue Faber, executive assitant, is able to assist students with procedural questions, the filing of forms and requests for permissions as well as making appointments to meet with Associate Dean Moore.
+Ms. Faber's telephone extension is x2-3413.

 Students should familiarize themselves with university regulations regarding such issues as dropping and adding courses, withdrawal policies, academic eligibility and retention regulations, dismissal and re-admission policies, residency requirements, requirements for earning a double major or double degree, regulations regarding repeating of courses, graduation requirements, procedures to change a major or minor, etc. These and other university regulations regarding academic progress are outlined in the university catalogue on page 81; available online by clicking hereForms for Signature by the Associate Dean for Student Policy and Curriculum Coordination and for Department Chairs or Faculty